Heliosphere: Exploration history

 Starting in May 2012 at 120 au, Voyager 1 detected a sudden increase in cosmic rays, an apparent sign of approach to the heliopause.
 In the summer of 2013, NASA announced that Voyager 1 had reached interstellar space as of 25 August 2012.

 In December 2012, NASA announced that in late August 2012, Voyager 1, at about 122 au from the Sun, entered a new region they called the "magnetic highway", an area still under the influence of the Sun but with some dramatic differences.

 Pioneer 10 was launched in March 1972, and within 10 hours passed by the Moon; over the next 35 years or so the mission would be the first out, laying out many firsts of discoveries about the nature of heliosphere as well as Jupiter's impact on it.
 Pioneer 10 was the first spacecraft to detect sodium and aluminum ions in the solar wind, as well as helium in the inner Solar System.
 In November 1972, Pioneer 10 encountered Jupiter's enormous (compared to Earth) magnetosphere and would pass in and out of it and its heliosphere 17 times charting its interaction with the solar wind.
 Pioneer 10 returned scientific data until March 1997, including data on the solar wind out to about 67 AU.
 It was also contacted in 2003 when it was a distance of 7.6 billion miles from Earth (82 AU), but no instrument data about the solar wind was returned then.

 Voyager 1 surpassed the radial distance from the Sun of Pioneer 10 at 69.4 AU on 17 February 1998, because it was traveling faster, gaining about 1.02 AU per year.
-In 2023, Voyager 2 will overtake Pioneer 10 as the second most distant human-made object from the Sun.
+On July 18, 2023, Voyager 2 overtook Pioneer 10 as the second most distant human-made object from the Sun.
 Pioneer 11, launched a year after Pioneer 10, took similar data as Pioneer out to 44.7 AU in 1995 when that mission was concluded.
 Pioneer 11 had a similar instrument suite as 10 but also had a flux-gate magnetometer.
 Pioneer and Voyager spacecraft were on different trajectories and thus recorded data on the heliosphere in different overall directions away from the Sun.
 Data obtained from Pioneer and Voyager spacecraft helped corroborate the detection of a hydrogen wall.